tldr-pages/tldr/pages/common/argos-translate.md

 > An Open-source offline translation library and CLI tool written in Python.
 > More information: <https://www.argosopentech.com/>.

-- Install translation pair from Spanish to English:
+- Install translation pairs for Spanish to English translation:

 `argospm install translate-es_en`